For bio details of a team member click on their photo

-Programme Officer (Ghana)
+Programme Officer/Editor (Ghana)

-Caroline Anipah is the Programme Officer of DUBAWA, Ghana.
+Caroline Anipah is the Programme Officer and Editor of DUBAWA, Ghana.
 She holds an MPhil in Communication Studies and an undergraduate degree in English and Political Science from the University of Ghana.
 She is a trained journalist and has engaged in various research activities with notable institutions including Ghana Statistical Service, German Development Institute (GIZ) and the USAID Evaluate for Health over the years.
 She has also worked with the Media Foundation for West Africa (MFWA) on a regional (West Africa-wide) comprehensive research on the state of the media.
 She brings to the project and team, her experience in both media and research.